Certificate Overview

 How long does it take to get the certificate?

 It can take as long as you want to complete 5 Δ’s worth of coursework, the Internship, and the Certificate activities.
-The minimum is 3 semesters (or one full calendar year).
+The minimum is three semesters (or one full calendar year).

 Using Jamie’s example pathway above, your own journey could look like this: